StanIsAdmin/BashStuff/README.md

-# Scripts
+# Code
-Some scripts that you probably don't need
+Some scripts you probably don't need
+Some libraries you probably won't import
+Some sources you probably won't compile
+Code is beautiful